lukemartinlogan/linux-io-rq-counter/readme.md

 Building this application will create a file called:

-> linux-io-rq-counter-um.so
+> liblinux-io-rq-counter-um.so

 You can link with this file to interact with the kernel module from your application.
-The user API is as follows:
+The library API is as follows:

 > void init_counter_syscalls(void);
 > int get_num_io_rqs(char *dev);